xychua/metabarcode-gap/data-generation/README.md

   * maximum number of mismatches per primer (default=2bp)
   * removed amplicons with lengths < 10% of the distribution (i.e. too short)
   * check orientation of the sequence, only accept sequences in positive strand orientation
-* Some of these might not be active or have changed since, I will check but you can use your own set of criteria

-*example files:*
-- 060_filterAmplicons.R
-- 061_checkOrientation.R

 # Step 5 - pairwise global alignment